 The stethograph is a corrugated rubber tube, closed at both ends.
 The cavity of the tube is connected to a tambour by a noncompressible tube.
-Stretch on the corrugated rubber tube increases the volume which reduces the pressure in the system which pulls the drum of the tambour down.
-A pen on the tip of the pointer, connected to the tambour, writes on a moving drum which gives the pattern of the changes in the volume in the system.
-When the stethograph applied to the chest of a person, the chest movements can be recorded.
+Stretch on the corrugated rubber tube increases the volume which reduces the pressure in the system which pulls the diaphragm of the tambour down and the recoiling of the tube moves it upwards.
+A small stand resting on the diaphragm moves the pointer resting on it.
+The movement of the diaphragm is recorded by a pen on a kymograph which gives the pattern of the changes in the volume in the system.
+When the stethograph is applied to the chest of a person, the chest movements can be recorded.